Letztes Update: 15. September 2025

-Gardening is beneficial for your wellbeing, offering mental and physical health benefits.
-Spending time in a garden can significantly improve your overall quality of life.
+Gardening offers numerous benefits for your wellbeing.
+It can improve mental health by reducing stress and anxiety, while also enhancing physical health through exercise.
+Spending time in a garden can significantly boost your overall quality of life.

 Is gardening good for your wellbeing?
 What are the mental and physical benefits of gardening?
 Can spending time in a garden improve your overall quality of life?